-- Screw the Rules, I'm Doing What's Right: Tells Reid she can court martial them afterwards if she wants but they're going after O'Neal regardless of her outranking them.Winter: "No Marine left behind."
+- Screw the Rules, I'm Doing What's Right!: Tells Reid she can court martial them afterwards if she wants, but that the group will go after O'Neal, regardless of her outranking them.Winter: "No Marine left behind."

-- Unwitting Pawn: Cruz uses Winter and O'Neals desire to save Bella to send them after a manifest.
-The true goal all along being it reveals the location of the marine Wey-Yu forces have kidnapped and a means of getting off planet.
-The captain was well aware Bella couldn't be saved and was gambling their lives on a longshot.
+- Unwitting Pawn: Cruz sends Winter, Bella and O'Neal after a manifest, the contents of which he refuses to adequately explain.
+Cruz does so because he's counting on Winter and O'Neal's desire to save Bella to help them get to their objective, fully aware that Bella will not survive.
+The true goal of the mission is to rescue the marine Wey-Yu forces have kidnapped and a means of getting off planet.
+Cruz was well aware that he was gambling their lives on a longshot.

 Private Peter O'Neal

-- Badass in Distress: Gets abducted by Xenomorphs which prompts Winter and Bella to ignore the fact Reid outranks them and go after him aginst her wishes.
+- Badass in Distress: Gets abducted by xenomorphs, which prompts Winter and Bella to ignore the fact Reid outranks them and go after him against her wishes.

 - Bash Brothers: With Winter.

-- Big Brother Instinct: Towards Bella and younger marines.
+- Big Brother Instinct: Towards Bella and the younger marines.